jjttcc/midifilter/README.md

 * program-change - From note event where patch number is determined by the pitch value.
-* bank-select - switch to the next/previous bank.
+* configurable bank-select - switch to the next/previous bank.
 * transpositions - Transpose pitches within a certain configured range up or down by a specified number of half steps.
 * External commands.